open-AIMS/ADRIA.jl/docs/src/development/development_setup.md

 A custom [sysimage](https://julialang.github.io/PackageCompiler.jl/dev/sysimages.html) can also be created to reduce start up times.

 VS Code now has (experimental) support for generating a custom sysimage for its REPL.
+Prior to Julia v1.9, a custom sysimage for the development/sandbox environment was highly recommended.
+Julia v1.9 introduced an improved precompilation process and the concept of extension packages.
+As many packages are still in the process of taking advantage of these changes, the sysimage may not successfully build.
+Given precompilation is now much faster than previously, the sysimage can be considered to be a "nice to have".

 The same caveats as above apply: the sysimage has to be recreated if the project specification (e.g., expected package dependencies) changes.

-It is highly recommended that this sysimage be built and used.

 See: [This guide](https://www.julia-vscode.org/docs/dev/userguide/compilesysimage/)